Finally (D'banj song): Music video

 An accompanying music video for "Finally" was released through D'banj's official YouTube account on 2 October 2013.
 It was directed by Sesan under his MKN Productions company.
 The video opens with a graphic displaying DB Records' label, and continues with D'banj shooting an arrow into the sky with a bow.
 Several rounds of fireworks and bright-coloured lighting flash above him in the night sky as he dances in a forest surrounded by background dancers and huskies.
 As the song's bridge begins, it is revealed that the group is actually singing in front of a live audience before the video concludes with a group of birds flying away.
-Ovie O. from NotJustOk claimed that the video's release was worth the wait, while tooXclusive's Tyler Batimoore was excited by the created hype and noted that Nigerian recording artist Wizkid made a cameo within the visual.
+Ovie O. from NotJustOk claimed that the video's release was worth the wait, while tooXclusive's Tyler Sotubo was excited by the created hype and noted that Nigerian recording artist Wizkid made a cameo within the visual.